Supplier confirms broad shift to 800V systems for luxury EVs by 2025

 Supplier Delphi Technologies announced last week that it will supply 800-volt inverters for an unnamed automaker's future luxury electric cars.

-Delphi now claims that it will be supplying inverters for three out of the top four global premium automakers, indicating a broad shift toward 800Vsystems for high-end EVs.
+Delphi now claims that it will be supplying inverters for three out of the top four global premium automakers, indicating a broad shift toward 800V systems for high-end EVs.

 The latest supply deal is expected to launch in 2024 across the customer automaker's EV range, a Delphi press release said.
 It will also mark the introduction of the sixth generation of Delphi's Viper inverter—a component Delphi said enables 800V charging and can greatly reduce charge times compared to today's 400V systems.